servo/servo/CONTRIBUTING.md

   branch before submitting your pull request.
 If it doesn't merge cleanly with master you may be asked to rebase your changes.

+- Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

 - Don't put submodule updates in your pull request unless they are to landed commits.